sweeneyb/note-trainer/readme.md

 Just open the index.html page.
 There's no framework, everything runs in-browser for now.

 ## Future work
-* Auto-progress to the next note when a match/mismatch is detected.
+* make the positive validation stay on the page for a few seconds before moving on
 * chord support (for piano)
-*